RLuckom/raphaelluckom.com/hugo_site/content/posts/profit_and_misinformation.md

 engagement from different users.
-To do this, it needs a model of the _item_ ("what is this post 'about' and what other features does it have") and a model of the _user_ ("what features are common to the items that this person spend time engaging with.")
+To do this, it needs a model of the _item_ ("what is this post 'about' and what other features does it have") and a model of the _user_ ("what features are common to the items that this person spends time engaging with.")

 Note that none of this requires any kind of intent at all on the part of the network operator.
-No one need _set out_ to say "If someone is interested in woodworking, or advocating genocide, or rejecting science, show them things like those" There is not even any guaranttee that that's what will happen--the algorithm might find that controversy and disagreement generate engagement, and so it might promote posts that are opposite what a user thinks.
+No one need _set out_ to say "If someone is interested in woodworking, or advocating genocide, or rejecting science, show them things like those" There is not even any guarantee that that's what will happen--the algorithm might find that controversy and disagreement generate engagement, and so it might promote posts that are opposite what a user thinks.
 The algorithm can only knows three things: what the user does, what the item "looks like," and